|

 Christians or who believe a certain way, but all mankind will

 benefit by the death of Jesus.
-Hebrews 2:9 states, "Jesus
+Hebrews 2:9 states, “Jesus Christ

-matter: I Timothy 2:6 speaks of Jesus’ death as "a ransom
+this matter: I Timothy 2:6 speaks of Jesus’ death as “a ransom

 for all to be testified in due time."
 The word